neursh/Florida-Man-API/README.md

     <details><summary>Spoilers</summary>
     P/S: The AI mentioned above is ChatGPT generating JSON format from the data provided.
       <details><summary>Spoilers</summary>
-      P/S: Sorry for the mistake, the default format is `DDMM`, not `MMDD`.
+      P/S: Sorry for the mistake, the default format is `dm`, not `md`.
 So for the first P/S, you should take another look after knowing this.
         <details><summary>Spoilers</summary>
         P/S: It's my project so the default format is now based on the format that I've mentioned above.
           <details><summary>Spoilers</summary>